-New Jersey's community colleges are "open door" institutions that admit all high school graduates, those holding state-issued high school equivalency diplomas, and all other persons 18 years of age or older who have the ability to benefit from post secondary education.
+New Jersey's community colleges are "open door" institutions that admit all high school graduates, those holding state-issued high school equivalency diplomas, and all other persons who have the ability to benefit from post secondary education.
 Ocean County College is a rolling admissions institution.
 Students may apply online at www.ocean.edu as early as possible during the six months prior to the start of the semester.
 Acceptance will be considered when all the necessary steps have been completed.

-The candidate is responsible for the completion of all admission requirements.
-These are listed below.
+The candidate is responsible for the completion of all admission requirements: